isomerpages/nlb-biblioasia/_holding-area/New Books on Singapore History.md

 ![](/images/Vol%2020%20Issue%203/New%20Books/books_keng.jpg)

-Keng Teck Whay, an exclusive and secretive mutual-aid society in Singapore, was founded in 1831 by 36 wealthy Hokkien-Peranakan businessmen from Melaka.
+This is the never-been-told story of Keng Teck Whay, an exclusive and secretive mutual-aid society founded in 1831 in Singapore by 36 wealthy Hokkien-Peranakan businessmen from Melaka.
 It is a “Chinese brotherhood” society, and descendants of the founders are still considered blood brothers today.
-Membership is passed on only to the eldest son of the founders.
 The society continues to provide financial aid to members till today.